 Find out more about the training for healthcare science assistants and healthcare science associates

-As training is usually undertaken whilst you are working, you should aim to secure a post before seeking training in phlebotomy.
+As training is usually undertaken whilst you are working, you should aim to secure a post as a trainee phlebtomist and then undertake the training in phlebotomy.

 For further general information about the work of phlebotomists, please contact: